Writing your first patch for Django¶

 Who’s this tutorial for?¶

-If you are looking for a reference on how to submit patches, see the Submitting patches documentation.
+If you are looking for a reference on the details of making code contributions, see the Writing code documentation.

 For this tutorial, we expect that you have at least a basic understanding of how Django works.
 This means you should be comfortable going through the existing tutorials on writing your first Django app.
 In addition, you should have a good understanding of Python itself.
 But if you don’t, Dive Into Python is a fantastic (and free) online book for beginning Python programmers.